atyryshkina/algorithm-performance-analysis/README.md

 All Galaxy instances have an option to keep records of runtime data.
 This is a service that adminstrators can select when configuring a Galaxy.
 The most widely used Galaxy instance, Galaxy main, does so, and the data collected on Galaxy main is the data used in these tests.

 If adminstrators of other Galaxy instances would like to share their runtime data with the community, they can do so with the [Galactic Radio Telescope (GRT)](https://telescope.galaxyproject.org/).
-The GRT is an API service that allows Galaxy admins to send data to a server to then be released to the public.
+The GRT is an API service that allows Galaxy admins to export their data and have it released to the public in a standard package.
 For more information visit the [documentation](https://docs.galaxyproject.org/en/master/admin/special_topics/grt.html).

 ### scikit-learn and machine learning